jhelpgg/JHelpAPI2/3D_2/doc/tutorials/03_Materials.md

 ````

 Like previously we create the material.
 Then we load the texture in memory.
+Then associate the texture to material.
+And we apply the texture.

+> Note:
-Remember texture are heavy things.
+>  * Remember texture are heavy things.
 So reuse the same one every time it is possible.

-> Note: It is possible to free the memory taken by texture when this texture
+>  * It is possible to free the memory taken by texture when this texture
 will not be used again with `public void removeFromMemory(final @NotNull Texture texture)`
 or `public void removeFromMemory(final @NotNull String textureName)` of
 `jhelp.engine2.render.Window3D`

-We associate the texture to material.
-And we apply the texture.

 ### Textures and colored cube